Skip to Content

 Instructions

-8. Slide plastic pony beads onto the end of each antenna and wrap the chenille stem to secure the beads in place.
+8. Slide plastic pony beads onto the ends of each antenna and wrap the chenille stem to secure them in place.

-9. Once dry, fold the coffee filter in half and trim to create an oval football shape for the wings.
-(When unfolded, it looks like a triangle was cut out from each side.)
+9. After the coffee filter is completely dry, fold it in half and cut it into an oval football shape for the wings.
+(When unfolded, it lshould look like a triangle was cut out from each side.)

 11. Glue the coffee filter wings to the plastic spoon handle to complete the dragonfly.